mojzu/container.ts/docs/Modules.md

 const code = await SCRIPTS.stopWorker("1").toPromise();
 ```

+## ScriptsServer

+Provides the same interface as the `Scripts` module, internally creates a server and sends socket handles to child processes for interprocess communication.

 ## ChildProcess

 Module for interprocess communication between a parent `ScriptsProcess` instance and its processes `ChildProcess` module.